hyungmogu/social-team-builder/README.md

-# THPWD11 - Pug or Ugh
+# THPWD12 - Social Team Builder

-This is the twelveth project to team tree house's Python Web Tech Degree.
+This is the final project to team tree house's Python Web Tech Degree.

 ## Deliverables / Objectives